d12frosted/elpa-mirror/gnu/tempel-readme.txt

   ⁃ `tempel-insert' selects a template by name and insert it into the
     current buffer.

-  For the completion at point commands `tempel-complete' and `tempel-expand', you may want to give my [Corfu] completion at point popup UI a try.
+  For the commands `tempel-complete' and `tempel-expand', you may want to give my [Corfu] completion at point popup UI a try.
 After inserting the template you can move between the visible template fields with the keys `M-{', `M-}' or `C-up/down' which are normally bound to `forward/backward-paragraph'.
 Tempel temporarily remaps these commands to `tempel-next/previous'.
+As soon as you move before (behind) the first (last) field, the fields are finalized.
 The key bindings are defined in the `tempel-map' keymap.
-You can customize them there.
-As soon as you move before (behind) the first (last) field, the fields are finalized.
+I recommend that you inspect the `tempel-map' and look at the provided key bindings.
+You can customize the key bindings there.

 [Corfu] <https://github.com/minad/corfu>